FAQs

 The control valves have a five-year warranty, and the tanks have a ten-year warranty.

-Nothing, they are both cross-link 10% resins and are very durable and respected in the industry.
+Nothing.
+They are both cross-link 10% resins and are very durable and respected in the industry.
 Not every situation is the same, but the average life of a good resin is ten years or more.
 We can help you replace the resin beads once they go bad.

 As long as your water softener is properly maintained, the resin beads should not need to be replaced throughout the lifespan of the system.
 This means you could enjoy an average of 20+ years without worrying about the resin bed.